What is the probability of mutation?

 IV(AB) - antigens A and B.

-What blood type the child will have is shown by the pattern of Mendel, a scientist who proved inheritance by various blood parameters, primarily by group.
+What blood type a child will have is shown by Mendel’s pattern, a scientist who proved inheritance by all kinds of blood parameters, primarily by group.

-The blood type never changes - having received one antigen from mom and dad, respectively, at conception, the child begins to develop according to genetics even in the womb.
+The blood type never changes - having received one antigen from mom and dad at conception, respectively, the child begins to develop in the womb according to genetics.
 Thanks to this science, people began to prevent many problems with the fetus, in particular, to predict defects and complications.

 Gene relationships

-Even at conception, genes are transmitted to a child from parents, containing information about the presence of antigens and the pole of the Rh factor.
+Even at conception, genes are transferred to the child from the parents, containing information about the presence of antigens and the pole of the Rh factor.

-The second group is compatible with the first, the child will have either the first or 2nd blood type (AA or A0).
+The second group is compatible with the first; the child will have either the first or 2nd blood group (AA or A0).

 The third group is obtained in a similar way - BB or B0.

 All these facts are confirmed, but still a theory, so the exact results for the group can only be determined with the help of laboratory tests.
-Today, with a high percentage of the probability of coincidence, inquisitive parents or doubting obstetricians leading a pregnancy, the group of the unborn child is calculated according to approximately the same scheme that the following table gives.
+Today, with a high percentage of probability of coincidence, inquisitive parents or doubtful obstetricians managing the pregnancy, the group of the unborn child is calculated according to approximately the same scheme as given in the following table.

-Table of inheritance of a blood group by a child, depending on the blood types of the father and mother
+Table of inheritance of a child's blood type depending on the blood groups of the father and mother

-Parents / Child's blood group as a percentage
+Parents / Child’s blood type as a percentage

 0+0 / 0 (100%)